 “Our Common Future: Sustainable Development and Addressing Climate Change”

-Gro Harlem Brundtland, a physician as well as an international leader in sustainable development and public health, chaired the World Commission on Environment and Development — the Brundtland Commission — which defined the term “sustainable development” in its landmark report, “Our Common Future.”
+Gro Harlem Brundtland, former Prime Minister of Norway, is a physician and an international leader in sustainable development and public health who chaired the World Commission on Environment and Development — the Brundtland Commission — which defined the term “sustainable development” in its landmark report, “Our Common Future.”
 After serving as Norway’s youngest ever Prime Minister from 1990 to 1996, she was appointed Director-General of the World Health Organization in 1998.
 In 2007, she was named United Nations’ Secretary General’s Special Envoy on Climate Change.
 She is also deputy chair of The Elders, a group of 11 leaders called together in 2011 by Nelson Mandela and chaired by Archbishop Desmond Tutu, who contribute their wisdom, independent leadership, and integrity to tackling the world’s toughest problems with the goal of conflict resolution and making the world a better place.

 March 9, 2015